Sadeeed/WaypointTranslator/README.md

 ## Contributing

-All kinds of contributions are welcome, if you would like to improve the code make a pull request
+All kinds of contributions are welcome, if you would like to improve the code feel free to make a pull request